 The main criteria for a building becoming listed are architectural interest, historic interest, close historical association and/or group value.

-The listing are generally by definition of national importance, but we do have some locally listed buildings, especially in Cockermouth.
+The listing is generally by definition of national importance, but we do have some locally listed buildings, especially in Cockermouth.

 Types of listed buildings